""

 Work process

 The course is taught in local sessions and distance learning.
-Presentations are accessible on the course's website and students participate in discussions both at meetings and on the website.
+Presentations are available on the course website, and students participate in discussions both during meetings and on the website.

-The course is focused on practice and collaboration and the aim is that participants develop learning communities within and across schools, which they can then develop further after they have completed the course.
-Thus, participants will gain the opportunity to learn together and support each other while developing their activities with children.
-The basic idea is that it is the responsibility of every teacher and each school employee to support and encourage the language development of children and their active language use.
+The course is focused on practice and collaboration, and the aim is for participants to develop learning communities within and across schools, which they can further develop after completing the course.
+Thus, participants will have the opportunity to learn together and support each other as they develop their activities with children.
+The basic idea is that it is the responsibility of every teacher and every school employee to support and encourage children's language development and their active language use.

-Participants write a report diary, where they discuss each topic, reflect on their work with children, and discuss how they manage to implement the approach introduced in the course.
-Additionally, they participate in discussions with fellow participants and teachers in local sessions and online.
+Participants write a report diary in which they discuss each topic, reflect on their work with children, and explain how they implement the approach introduced in the course.
+Additionally, they participate in discussions with fellow participants and teachers during local and online sessions.

 Who the course is for

-The course is intended for all those who work with 1-7 year-old children, in kindergarten and primary school, parents, and others who are interested in children’s language development and stimulation.
+The course is intended for all those who work with 1-7-year-old children, including kindergarten and primary school teachers, parents, and others interested in children’s language development and stimulation.
 The course will allow participants to increase their basic knowledge about language acquisition and effective ways to support children in developing their language skills.
 Thus, the course will give a solid foundation for constant progress in language activities with children.

 Language of instruction: Icelandic